 In a previous blog, titled “5 Reasons Low Attrition Rates are Great for Customer Service”, we looked at how a low attrition rate in your company’s customer service is absolutely essential to a successful customer experience.

-Whether you outsource your customer service to a contact center or have your own in-house team, happy and engaged employees are the very foundation of your business.
+Whether you outsource your call center or have your own in-house team, happy and engaged employees are the very foundation of your business.
 Engaged employees will build better relationships with customers, provide a more knowledgeable service, work with improved efficiency and become brand ambassadors of your organization.

 Despite these benefits, the vast majority of organization’s are still failing to engage their workers.
 According to Gallup’s 2017 State of the Global Workplace, 85 per cent of employees in the US are not engaged in the workplace.